-Delhi Private Day Tour
+Delhi Day Tour

-walled city of Delhi, was founded as Shahjahanabad by Indian Emperor Shahjahan in 1639.
+The walled city of Delhi, was founded as Shahjahanabad by Indian Emperor Shahjahan in 1639.
 It remained the capital of the Mughals until the end of the Mughal dynasty.
 It was once filled with mansions of nobles and members of the royal court, along with elegant mosques and gardens.
 Today, despite having become extremely crowded and dilapidated, it still serves as the symbolic heart of metropolitan Delhi.

-The Masjid-i Jahan-Numa 'World-reflecting Mosque' , commonly known as the Jama Masjid of Delhi, is the principal mosque of Old Delhi.
-Jami Masjid, is a reference to the weekly Friday noon congregation prayers of Muslims, Jummah, which are usually done at a mosque, the "congregational mosque" or "jama' masjid".
-It unifies the diverse Indian culture due to which is fascinates tourists.
-To sum up all, it’s a chief part of someone’s Delhi Tour.
+The Masjid-i Jahan-Numa 'World-reflecting Mosque.'
+It is commonly known as the Jama Masjid, the principal mosque of Old Delhi.
+Jami Masjid, is a reference to the weekly Friday noon congregation prayers of Muslims, Jummah, which are usually done at a mosque, the "congregational mosque" or "Jama Masjid".
+It unifies the diverse Indian culture due to which it fascinates tourists.

 Chandni Chowk is the major street in the walled city of Old Delhi, which was originally called Shah Jahanabad.
 Enjoy the Rickshaw Ride going through the narrow streets of Chandni Chowk Bazaar.
 You will also visit Asia’s largest Spice market in Old Delhi.

 Raj Ghat is a memorial to Mahatma Gandhi.
 It is a black marble platform that marks the spot of Gandhi's cremation on 31 January, 1948.
 It is left open to the sky while an eternal flame burns perpetually at one end.
 It is located on the banks of the river Yamuna in Delhi in India.
 It was originally designed to reflect the simplicity of Mahatma Gandhi's life.
 In recent years, it has become customary for foreign dignitaries visiting India to pay their respects to Gandhi at the Raj Ghat by laying flowers or wreaths on the platform.
 As a sign of respect, visitors are required to remove footwear before approaching the memorial.
 A commemorative ceremony is held every Friday.
 Prayer sessions are held at the Raj Ghat on Gandhi's birth and death anniversaries.After the Old Delhi tour you will break for lunch at a good Indian Restaurant and enjoy the Indian food.
 Later go to visit New Delhi.

 New Delhi Tour

 The India Gate is a war memorial, situated in the heart of New Delhi.
 The foundation of India Gate was laid in 1921 by His Royale Highness the Duke.
 It was designed Edwin Lutyens.
 It’s an historical war memorial of those soldiers who were martyred to bring India its independence.
-It’s located in Connaught Place, New Delhi.
-The towering height of India Gate is 42 m which makes it the choicest tourist destination.
+The towering height of India Gate is 42 m.
 It’s a great place for excursion which you’ll commemorate for a longer period.